BACK

 It's pretty basic stuff, but it's very important if you don't want to leave a problem for your customers.

 Keep in mind that this is only once the system has run long enough to stabilize.
-Don't start making changes until the system has run at least 10 minutes and leveled off.
+Don't start making changes until the system has run for at least 10 minutes and leveled off.

 —Bryan